New Testament Christian Churches of America: Cult accusations and cult-like practices

 The NTCC is an insular organization with dozens of former members of NTCC, including many former ministers, stating that the NTCC is a cult.
 According to the Dispatch, church services are used to bully and humiliate members, whose perceived sins are cited during sermons.
 The Dispatch further states there is rigid control of the relations between men and women, especially in the context of courtship.
 According to the Dispatch report, when members leave NTCC, current members are not instructed to shun them.

 Also according to The Dispatch report, sports are discouraged at NTCC because members are expected to spend their time serving God; simple social gatherings such as birthday parties are also restricted.
 Members are discouraged to watch television, referred to as "Devil-vision" by church leaders."
 Women are not allowed to wear make-up, wear anything other than dresses and are forbidden to cut their hair.
 Women are further prohibited from holding jobs if they are married.
-Even if ordained at NTCC's Bible seminary, women are not required to run a ministry.
+Even if ordained at NTCC's Bible seminary, women are not allowed to run a ministry.

 "Many ex-members describe a system whereby a young man wanting to date a woman would first have to ask permission of Rev. Davis during a public fellowship service.
 If Davis approved, he would then move to the women's section and ask the young woman if she would like to court the man.
 If she concurred, then the couple could "sit along the wall" in pre-arranged chairs and chat.
 In addition, they would be forbidden to meet outside of this time, although they eventually would be permitted to go on dates with a chaperone."